RoleplayIT/roleplayit/README.md

 ##Contributing

-We're happy about anyone willing to join, so if you feel like you can help, please says so!
+We're happy about anyone willing to join, so if you feel like you can help, please say so!